Greencastle, Missouri: History

 The Greencastle post office was established in 1857 with I.E. Wood as first postmaster, followed a short time later by the opening of the new towns' first general store.
-Greencastle's first grist mill was built in 1879 and a newspaper, the Greencastle Independence began publication in 1881.
+Greencastle's first Gristmill was built in 1879 and a newspaper, the Greencastle Independence began publication in 1881.
 It was also in 1881 that Greencastle was finally incorporated on August 8, 1881.
 A depot for the Quincy, Missouri, and Pacific Railroad was built in 1883.
 A creamery was established in 1885 and produced an average of 1,500 pounds of butter per week.

 Geography

 Greencastle is located on Missouri Route 6 approximately 13 miles east-northeast of Milan and 15 miles west of Kirksville.

 Mussel Fork flows past approximately one mile to the southwest and the Union Ridge Conservation Area on Spring Creek is two miles north on Missouri Route D.

 According to the United States Census Bureau, the city has a total area of 0.45 sqmi, all land.